What is silicosis?

 Crystaline Silica regulations

-All employers must follow Australian workplace health and safety procedures and you can find the regulations relating to Crystaline Silica
+All employers must follow Australian workplace health and safety procedures.
+Learn about the regulations here.

 Read more

-From July 2024, engineered stone will be banned in most parts of Australia due to the risk to Australian workers of developing silicosis.
+As at 1 July 2024, engineered stone is banned in most parts of Australia due to the risk to Australian workers of developing silicosis.

 How are workers exposed to Respirable Crystalline Silica?